bxdoan/bxdoan/README.md

 <div align="center">

-> We can’t waste time worrying about the what if’s.
+> People’s lives don’t end when they die, it ends when they lose faith.

-> — Ichigo Kurosaki —
+> — Itachi Uchiha —

 </div>